pivotal/docs-tap/cli-plugins/apps/command-reference/commands-details/workload_create_update_apply.md

 </details>

 ### `--dry-run`

-Prepares all the steps to submit the workload to the cluster but stops just before sending it, showing as output how the final structure of the workload would be.
+Prepares all the steps to submit the workload to the cluster but stops right before sending it, showing as output how the final structure of the workload will be.

 <details><summary>Example</summary>